 David added more salt but still couldn’t eat the spinach.

-There is another way of looking at but, which I find easier to remember.
+There is another way of looking at and and but that I find easier to remember.

 If clauses have a subject on both sides of the conjunction, there should be a comma.